 1.1.
 Utility Invoice Service.

 1.1.1.
 EESI Obligations.
-During the Services Term, EESI will (i) receive and pay when due the Utility Invoices for the Facilities; (ii) be responsible for any late charges, interest or similar penalties imposed by a Utility or, subject to Section 4.8, any other damages which arise as a result of EESI's failure to timely pay such Utility Invoices, except to the extent such delay is the result of the Sysco Parties having not timely provided EESI with a Utility Invoice as set forth below; (iii) maintain copies of each Utility Invoice for the Sysco Parties’ inspection for a period of thirty six months from the date of such Utility Invoice; and (iv) send the Sysco Corporation and the applicable Sysco Party any notices of non-payment of invoice, or any other material service-related correspondence from the Utility
+During the Services Term, EESI will (i) receive and pay when due the Utility Invoices for the Facilities; (ii) be responsible for any late charges, interest or similar penalties imposed by a Utility or, subject to Section 4.8, any other damages which arise as a result of EESI's failure to timely pay such Utility Invoices, except to the extent such delay is the result of the Sysco Parties having not timely provided EESI with a Utility Invoice as set forth below; (iii) maintain copies of each Utility Invoice for the Sysco Parties’ inspection for a period of thirty six months from the date of such Utility Invoice; and (iv) send the Sysco Corporation and the applicable Sysco Party any notices of non-payment of invoice, or any other material service-related correspondence from the Utility.

 1.1.2.
 Sysco Obligations.
 Sysco Corporation will, or will cause the applicable Sysco Party to, (i) within five business days from the receipt from EESI of form notices to be sent to each of the Utilities, notify each of the Utilities to send all Utility Invoices to a post office box designated by EESI; and (ii) forward to EESI within three business days of receipt thereof, any and all other Utility Invoices or service related correspondence which it receives from a Utility with respect to a Facility.